pandrr/webgpufundamentals/webgpu/lessons/webgpu-memory-layout.md

 For a given type it must be aligned to a multiple of a certain number of bytes.

-There are the sizes and alignments of the various types.
+Here are the sizes and alignments of the various types.

 <div class="webgpu_center data-table" data-diagram="wgslTypeTable"></div>